Get

 Final Thoughts

-Samoyeds come in three main colors: white, cream, and biscuit.
+Samoyeds come in four main colors: white, cream, biscuit, and white & biscuit.
 However, white is by far the most popular option and the vast majority of Samoyeds are white.
 Cream is somewhat common, while biscuit is extremely rare.

 If you’re interested in one of these dogs, make sure to research the breeder well.
 While the color of the dog does matter aesthetically, the health and behavior of the dog are much more important.